xenia-sso/xenia-sso/README.md

 docker run -it -p 3000:3000 -e MONGODB_URI='[YOUR_MONGODB_URI]' -e JWT_KEY=[YOUR_JWT_KEY] chamboug/xenia:[VERSION_NUMBER]
 ```

-- MONGODB_URI: More information [here](https://docs.mongodb.com/manual/reference/connection-string/).
+- `MONGODB_URI`: More information [here](https://docs.mongodb.com/manual/reference/connection-string/).
 Don't forget to wrap it inside single quotes.
-- JWT_KEY: Just like any other website, Xenia needs a secret key to sign session tokens.
+- `JWT_KEY`: Just like any other website, Xenia needs a secret key to sign session tokens.
 Just use some long and random string.
-- VERSION_NUMBER: Get it from [Docker Hub](https://hub.docker.com/repository/docker/chamboug/xenia/tags).
+- `VERSION_NUMBER`: Get it from [Docker Hub](https://hub.docker.com/repository/docker/chamboug/xenia/tags).

 ## Plugins